 Other activities and contributions.

+Are there other school partners, volunteers, or external support staff working at your school?
+Do you interact at all with these other partners?

+If there are other external partners, how are there activities similar to what you are engaging in?
+How are they different?

 RELATIONSHIPS AT SCHOOL

-6.
+Please describe for me how your work is structured in relation to other work that happens at the school.
+That is, is your work stand-alone or do you work closely with other school staff?
+How involved are you in school operations like faculty meetings, professional development, or other initiatives?

 What types of supports have you received, or are available to you, to implement your planned activities at the school?

 [Probe]: Supports might include (but aren’t limited to) training, other people, and materials.

+Are there any ways that you could have been better prepared to do your work at the school?

 Now I’d like to hear about your relationships with the staff and faculty at [School name].
-What was the general attitude among school staff and faculty to your addition to the site/school when you first began serving?
-How did perspectives, collaboration, and/or relationships with the school staff (principal/teachers/counselor/school leaders) change throughout the year?
+What was the general reaction among school staff and faculty to your presence at the school when you first began serving?
+How did perspectives, collaboration, and/or relationships with the school staff (principal/teachers/counselor/school leaders) change throughout the year, if at all?
+How well do you feel school staff understand your role at the school?

+What are your relationships like with the students you work with directly?

 PERCEIVED IMPACT

-In your opinion, is your AmeriCorps program successful in helping students you directly worked with at this school to improve in the following areas How have you determined this?
+In your opinion, is your AmeriCorps program successful in helping students you work with directly at this school to improve in the following areas?
+Is so, how?
+How have you determined this?

 Probe specifically for